Ram Setu (film)

 The film was announced in November 2020 with principal photography commencing in Mumbai on 30 March 2021.
 Production suffered setbacks and delays amid the COVID-19 pandemic.
 Filming resumed in October 2021 and wrapped in January 2022 taking place near Ooty, Gujarat, Daman and Diu, Maldives and Mumbai.

-Ram Setu was theatrically released on 25 October 2022 during Diwali festivities and opened to negative reviews from critics.
-The film grossed 93 crore at the worldwide box office, failing to recoup its 150 crore budget.
+Ram Setu was theatrically released on 25 October 2022, coinciding with Diwali and received negative reviews from critics.

 Plot

-An ASI archaeologist, Dr. Aryan Kulshreshtra is a strong believer in scientific facts.
-He does not believe in God.
-He has already discovered, with an international team from India, Pakistan, Afghanistan and Japan, the treasure of Raja Dahir and a large reclining Buddha statue - both near the Buddhas of Bamyan in Afghanistan after their destruction by the Taliban (with Dahir's treasure later being divided between India and Pakistan in Islamabad).
+Dr Aryan Kulshreshtha, an ASI archaeologist, is a strong believer in scientific facts and an atheist.
+He, along with an international team from India, Pakistan, Afghanistan, and Japan, discovers the treasure of Raja Dahir and a large reclining Buddha statue near the Buddhas of Bamyan in Afghanistan after their destruction by the Taliban.
+The treasure is later divided between India and Pakistan in Islamabad.

-In 2007, in an effort by the government to demolish the Rama Setu for building a canal, Aryan is asked to draft a report for the Supreme Court of India showing that the bridge is a natural formation.
-He initially rejects the offer, not having studied the bridge himself, but after being promised a promotion, he submits a report stating that "Ramayana is an epic fiction, not history" and questions the existence of Rama.
-Thus, he is met with complete hostility.
-In court, the government is humiliated by the report, submitted as an affidavit, as it questions the existence of Rama, and the public is furious.
-The consequences lead to Aryan getting suspended temporarily.
-And the hostility later led to Aryan's son's bullying in school and Aryan first hand witnesses the hostility shown by the bully's parents.